-The Company is committed to complying with the evolving standards governing data privacy and it is our policy to appropriately protect the confidentiality of personally identifiable data as well as protected health information and only use this data to the limited extent needed for our business.
-We appropriately limit access of this data, and always comply with applicable laws and regulations.
-Questions about data privacy or how to handle protected health information or personal financial information should be directed to the Legal Department.
+The Company is committed to complying with the evolving standards governing data privacy and it is the Company's policy to appropriately protect the confidentiality of personally identifiable data as well as protected health information and only use this data to the limited extent needed for its business.
+The Company appropriately limits access to this data, and always endeavors to comply with applicable laws and regulations.
+Questions about data privacy or how to handle protected health information or personal financial information should be directed to the Compliance Department.